-- the effects of night operations, maintenance or increased vehicular traffic on residents - changed habitat conditions for nocturnal animals - · the attraction of animals to lights at night.
+- the effects of night operations, maintenance or increased vehicular traffic on residents - changed habitat conditions for nocturnal animals - the attraction of animals to lights at night - the effect of lighting on neighbouring farms that operate cropping machinery at night.

 Propose measures to mitigate or avoid all potential impacts due to lighting.